Administrative Policies and Procedures Manual - Policy 3500: Wage and Salary Administration

 - Create a time conflict with the performance of the employee's regular duties and assignments or

 - Constitute a "conflict of interest" involving the employee, such as a situation that competes with the interests of the employee's primary assignment or the department's interests.

-7.1.3.
-The additional work for which extra compensation is to be paid must be short term, non-repetitive, and is restricted in both the number or hours worked and the duration of the assignment.
+8.1.3.
+The additional work for which extra compensation is to be paid must be short term, non-repetitive, and restricted in both the number or hours worked and the duration of the assignment.

 Advance written approval is required by the employee's immediate supervisor and dean or director, the cognizant vice president, the dean or director responsible for the department where the work will be performed, and the individual who will be supervising the additional work.
 All requests for Extra Compensation must be approved by HR.

-For other types of payments to employees, refer to "Non Standard Payment Processing" Policy 2615, UBP.
+For other types of payments to employees, refer to UAP 2615 ("Non Standard Payment Processing").

 Staff employees whose salaries are funded by contracts or grants are subject to all the provisions of this policy and proposed salary levels and annual increases must comply with this policy.